 Top Tip: Cluster feeding can also coincide with growth spurts (typically around 3 weeks and 3 months).
 Even if you have established a routine based on your baby’s demands, you may still find that he has periods of cluster feeding, particularly if he is unwell or needs reassurance.

-Sioned Hilton is a registered International Certified Lactation Consultant.
-Passionate about supporting breastfeeding mums, Sioned works with world leading breastfeeding brand, Medela to provide advice, tips and information on breastfeeding and expressing breast milk so mums can continue to breastfeed for as long as they choose.
+Meet the expert: Sioned Hilton is a registered International Certified Lactation Consultant.
+Passionate about supporting breastfeeding mums, Sioned works with world-leading breastfeeding brand, Medela to provide advice, tips and information on breastfeeding and expressing breast milk so mums can continue to breastfeed for as long as they choose.